magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

   (v/email-domain-errors email))
 ```

-> NOTE 7: We also removed the reference to the `wrap-rpc` symbol from
+> NOTE 5: We also removed the references to the `wrap-rpc` symbol and
-> the `shoreleave.middleware.rpc` requirement because it is not used
+> to `site`from because they are not used anymore by any functions
-> anymore by any functions defined in the file.
+> defined in the file.

 Next, we need to add the `app` symbol definition in the
-`modern-cljs.core` namespace and add the `shoreleave.middleware.rpc`
+`modern-cljs.core` namespace and add both the
+`shoreleave.middleware.rpc` and `compojure.handler` requirements to be
-requirement to be able to reference the `wrap-rpc` symbol in the `app`
+able to reference `wrap-rpc` and `site` symbols in the `app`
 definition.
 Following is the modified content of the `core.clj` file.

 ```clj